 Equity Securities Risk.
 The Fund invests in equity securities, which are subject to changes in value that may be attributable to market perception of a particular issuer or to general stock market fluctuations that affect all issuers.
 Investments in equity securities may be more volatile than investments in other asset classes.
+Holders of common stock generally are subject to more risks than holders of preferred stock and debt securities because the right to repayment of common stockholders' claims is subordinated to that of holders of preferred stock and debt securities upon the bankruptcy of the issuer.

 European Economic Risk.
-The Economic and Monetary Union of the European Union (the "EU") requires compliance with restrictions on inflation rates, deficits, interest rates and debt levels, as well as fiscal and monetary controls, each of which may significantly affect every country in Europe.
+The Economic and Monetary Union of the EU requires compliance with restrictions on inflation rates, deficits, interest rates and debt levels, as well as fiscal and monetary controls, each of which may significantly affect every country in Europe.
 Decreasing imports or exports, changes in governmental or EU regulations on trade, changes in the exchange rate of the euro (the common currency of certain EU countries), the default or threat of default by an EU member country on its sovereign debt (including, without limitation, the default by Greece) and/or an economic recession in an EU member country may have a significant adverse effect on the economies of EU member countries and their trading partners.
-The European financial markets have experienced volatility and adverse trends in recent years due to concerns about economic downturns or rising government debt levels in several European countries, including Greece, Ireland, Italy, Portugal and Spain.
+The European financial markets have experienced volatility and adverse trends in recent years due to concerns about economic downturns or rising government debt levels in several European countries, including, but not limited to, Austria, Belgium, Cyprus, Greece,

+Ireland, Italy, Portugal, Spain and Ukraine.
 These events have adversely affected the exchange rate of the euro and may continue to significantly affect European countries.

 Responses to financial problems by European governments, central banks and others, including austerity measures and reforms, may not produce the desired results, may result in social unrest and may limit future growth and economic recovery or have other unintended consequences.
 Further defaults or restructurings by governments and other entities of their debt could have additional adverse effects on economies, financial markets and asset valuations around the world.
-In addition, one or more countries may abandon the euro and/or withdraw from the EU, including, with respect to the latter, the United Kingdom, which is a significant market in the global economy.
+In addition, one or more countries may abandon the euro and/or withdraw from the EU.
+In a referendum held on June 23, 2016, the United Kingdom, which is a significant global economy, resolved to leave the EU.
+The referendum may introduce significant uncertainties and instability in the financial markets as the United Kingdom negotiates its exit from the EU.

 The occurrence of terrorist incidents throughout Europe also could impact financial markets.
-The impact of these events is not clear but could be significant and farreaching and adversely affect the value of the Fund.
+The impact of these events is not clear but could be significant and far-reaching and adversely affect the value of the Fund.